List of submissions to the 87th Academy Awards for Best Foreign Language Film

-This is a list of submissions to the 87th Academy Awards for Best Foreign Language Film.
+This is a list of submissions to the 87th Academy Awards for the Best Foreign Language Film.
 The Academy of Motion Picture Arts and Sciences (AMPAS) has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film every year since the award was created in 1956.
 The award is presented annually by the Academy to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.

 For the 87th Academy Awards, the submitted motion pictures must have first been released theatrically in their respective countries between 1 October 2013 and 30 September 2014.
-The deadline for submissions was 1 October 2014.
+The deadline for submissions to the Academy 1 October 2014.
 83 countries submitted films, and 76 were found to be eligible by AMPAS and screened for voters.
-Kosovo, Malta, Mauritania, and Panama submitted a film for the first time, with Kosovo submitting for the first time as an independent country,.
+Kosovo, Malta, Mauritania, and Panama submitted films for the first time.
 After the 9-film shortlist was announced on 19 December 2014, the five nominees were announced on 15 January 2015.

 Poland won the award for the first time with Ida by Paweł Pawlikowski, which was also nominated for Best Cinematography.
 For the first time, the director's name would be engraved on the Oscar statuette in addition to the country name.